 Mail originating from computer programs such as our password reset program is particularly susceptible to this.

-- Ideally the system won’t discard suspected junk but put it in a junk-mail folder from where you can recover it.
+- Ideally the system won’t discard suspected junk but most will put it in a junk-mail folder from where you can recover it.

 - Your email service should allow you to “whitelist” email addresses to prevent mail from those addresses being treated as junk.
 An example is shown at the bottom of this page.
 Add email@example.com to the filters then use the “forgotten password” link to get a password sent.